SE-Fall2024/MovieRecommender/README.md

    a. `from movierecommender import db`

-   b. `from movierecommender.models import User,Post`
+   b. `from movierecommender.models import User,Post,WishlistItems, Watched, MovieLikes`

    c. `db.create_all()`